-Motivation in the workplace is a complicated thing.
+Motivation in the workplace is a complicated, yet important thing.
 Productivity is sometimes an easy thing to come across: we all have weeks where we can cross tasks from our to-do lists at alarming rates.
 During other weeks, we feel like we’ve run a marathon by the time we’ve forced ourselves out of bed, brushed our teeth, made ourselves presentable and reached sitting positions in front of our desks.

-1. Take breaks when you need them.
+1. Take breaks when you need them

 Did you know that spending less time at your desk can actually contribute to a more productive output?
 Take frequent breaks from your work — especially when you’re feeling fatigued, overly stressed or overwhelmed.
 Whether you need a breath of fresh air, a quick walk around the building, a conversation with a coworker or even 10 minutes to check the score of last night’s game, experts agree that taking breaks can help transform your overall productivity.